Ziv-spec/randomfun/articles/software-design.md

 rewrite and rethink: - "
 From ancient construction of Gobekli Tepe, to the Great Pyramids, and today's large marvels like the Burj Khalifa, seemingly magical constructions were enabled by constant innovation in design and technology.

-In the recent times computers have risen, they quickly became integral to human life.
-We rely on this piece of sand to help us communicate, cook, learn, design, build, play, heal and so much more almost anything one can imagine a computer can help him do it better.
-The fundamental reason for why computers have become ubiquitous is their miraculous ability in doing computation.
-Much in the same way cars assist humans in going further distances faster and unlocking opportunities otherwise deemed impossible, computers allow us to make computations faster changing all aspects of modern life.

-With time, cultural changes and introduction to new words help designers talk about the dimensions of their design.
-One such dimension is complexity. "

 [^1]: https://www.haaretz.com/archaeology/2021-11-22/ty-article/study-reveals-how-end-of-ice-age-led-prehistoric-humans-to-settle-down/0000017f-efac-df98-a5ff-efadcc2b0000
 [^2]: https://randallcarlson.com/wp-content/uploads/2022/10/The-Redemption-of-the-Beast.pdf